Helping you free your child of an eating disorder

 • Weighing and measuring precise amounts is also disordered.
 Ideally, you will serve your child.
 If they really want to serve themselves, they have to accept your guidance or corrections.

-• If you are already stuck in a rut with precise quantities, then try to move on (‘Your breakfast bowl has had exactly six almonds for a while.
+• If you’re stuck in a rut with precise quantities, then try to move on (‘Your breakfast bowl has had exactly six almonds for a while.
 Let’s get to the point you can casually throw in a handful.
 Too difficult?
 OK let’s practice one more almond each day this week.’)

 • Once an agreement is made there should be no more negotiation.
 Otherwise why go through the hard work of planning?